nquinn10/lh-technical-exercise/README.md

 - Have we over-engineered anything that isn't a concern in practice?
 - What features are "nice to have" vs actually needed for daily workflow?

+**AI Care Plan Quality:**
+- How is the quality of AI-generated care plans?
+Are they meeting clinical standards?
+- What adjustments to prompting, context, or output format would improve usefulness?
+- Should we provide pharmacists with tools to customize the AI prompt for different use cases?

 ## Potential Improvements

 **Based on prototype experience:**